Spice up your inbox with FREE German recipes and a free recipe ebook!

-What To Serve With Pot Roast – Oma's Best Side Dishes
+What To Serve With Pot Roast – Oma's Classic Side Dishes

-If you see something that catches your eye as you go, jot it down or simply follow the links and get cooking!
+If you see a side dish that catches your eye, jot it down or simply follow the links and get cooking!
 If not, I hope you're able to enjoy reading through and bringing back some cherished memories of your childhood in Germany.
-After all, this website is built on love and memories!

-Alright, let's take a look at some of the best pot roast sides!
-Some of my very favorites are on this list!
+Alright, let's take a look at some of the classic pot roast sides:

 1. Artisan Bread

-Oma's artisan bread recipe is one that I could eat all day long!
-Whenever we go to her house and I see a fresh loaf on the table, I get sooo excited.
-We'll often enjoy it with yummy cheeses and butter ... or snack on it by itself because it's just that good!
+Oma's artisan bread recipe is so tasty with yummy cheeses and butter ... or snacked on by itself because it's just that good!
 The crispiness is the best part.

 2. Bread Dumplings